withspectrum/code-of-conduct/README.md

 Harassment includes:

-* Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neurotype, physical appearance, body, race, ethnicity, nationality, or religion
+* Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neurotype, physical appearance, body, age, race, ethnicity, nationality, language, or religion
 * Unwelcome comments regarding a person’s lifestyle choices and practices, including those related to food, health, parenting, drugs, and employment.
 * Deliberate misgendering or use of ‘dead’ or rejected names
 * Gratuitous or off-topic sexual images or behaviour  in spaces where they’re not appropriate